 Example: A smartphone user searching for "pharmacies near me" will find nearby pharmacies listed, making it convenient for them to visit one.

-5. Better online reputation management
+5. Better online reputation monitoring

 Example: A hotel that promptly addresses a negative review about a room issue can show potential guests that they take guest feedback seriously and aim to resolve problems.